Capital gains tax on inherited property

 Inheriting property itself is generally not subject to capital gains tax in Australia.
 However, this does not mean the property is entirely tax-free.
 When you eventually sell inherited property, you may owe CGT on any increase in value since the person's death.
 Additionally, other taxes may apply depending on your circumstances, such as income tax if the property generates rental income.

 When you sell an inherited house, you may need to pay capital gains tax on the profit made since you inherited it.
 The amount of CGT depends on the property's value at the time of inheritance and the sale price.
 If the house is your main residence, you may be entitled to exemptions from CGT.
-The rules can vary, so it is important to understand your specific situation before selling an inherited property.
+The rules can vary, and how they apply often depends on the specific circumstances of an inherited property before any sale.